DWRK: 2009–present: Easy Rock

 On October 26, 2008, the original WRocK transferred its operations online.
 Despite the move, MBC opted to retain the branding for the meantime.
 This was MBC's first venture into class upscale market.
 In December 2008, after a few weeks of automation, the station introduced a new set of DJs.

-On May 18, 2009, DWRK rebranded as Easy Rock, ending almost 21 years of broadcasting under the WRocK brand to reflect the change.
+On May 18, 2009, to reflect the change, the station rebranded as Easy Rock.
 Most of its programming was similar to the one of WRock.

 On October 2, 2019, the main studios of 96.3 Easy Rock at the MBC Building, CCP Complex in Pasay, along with its sister MBC Manila radio stations, were affected by a major fire that originated in the nearby Star City theme park.
-In interim, Easy Rock broadcast from its backup studio in BSA Twin Towers in Mandaluyong, where its transmitter is located.
+In interim, Easy Rock broadcast from its backup studio in BSA Twin Towers in Mandaluyong, where its transmitter is located.On November 11, 2019, Easy Rock moved its studio at Design Center of the Philippines, situated near the MBC Building across Vicente Sotto Street.

 On November 15, 2021, after a two-year hiatus, the MBC stations returned to the newly renovated MBC Building inside the Star City complex, which was still under rehabilitation and reconstruction.
 At the same day, MBC relaunched its new corporate slogan, Sama-Sama Tayo, Pilipino! (lit.
-We are all together, Filipinos!) along with the new logos of all MBC radio stations.
+Together as One, Filipinos!) along with the new logos of all MBC radio stations.